-BRR pilot place-based reserve - to hold the benefit from the Suffolk 100 per cent business rate retention pilot in 2018 to 2019.
+Business rates retention (BRR) pilot place-based reserve - to hold the benefit from the Suffolk 100 per cent business rate retention pilot in 2018 to 2019.
 To be utilised against projects as agreed by the district and county leaders in West Suffolk.
-This reserve is fully committed across the medium term financial strategy.

-Invest to save reserve - is used to finance up-front costs of delivering the council's shared services agenda.
+Invest to save reserve - is used to finance up-front costs of delivering the council's budget delivery plan through savings, income generation and efficiencies initiatives.

 Business rates retention (BRR) Equalisation reserve - to neutralise the impact of any year on year fluctuations in growth or reduction of business rate income, under the business rates retention scheme.
-Contributions to the reserve during 2021 to 2022 include £8 million of Section 31 grant paid to the council to compensate it for lost business rates income as a result of COVID-19 rate reliefs awarded by the government to retail, hospitality and leisure services.
-The grant will be utilised in 2022 to 2023 to fund the repayment by the council of the resultant deficit on the collection fund.
+Contributions to the reserve during 2021 to 2022 include £7 million of Section 31 grant paid to the council to compensate it for lost business rates income as a result of COVID-19 rate reliefs awarded by the government to retail, hospitality and leisure services.
+The grant was utilised in 2022 to 2023 to fund the repayment by the council of the resultant deficit on the collection fund.